u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 A new Scientific Operating System isn't just a new toolset, or just a new methodology.
 It's a new system comprised of people, organizations, data infrastructure, and technologies in service of the creatives who do great science, and the public that depends on it.

 There's certainly overlap with what I'm describing here and different schools of thought around the Open Science movement.
 I don't intend for this to be a replacement or substitute, but a different lens on a similar problem: opening up science in the digital age.

-In doing so, my hope is that this creates a timely, big picture view of the system with more context around points of leverage for actionable change.
+My hope is that this creates a timely, big picture view of the system with more context around points of leverage for actionable change.

 So keep an eye out for future essays in the SciOS series that explore new funding models and new tools emerging in this rapidly evolving space.

-This is the beginning of a conversation.
+This is just the beginning.

 If you're building toward the future of science — as a researcher, technologist, funder, or dreamer — reach out: shishyko@gmail.com